 - Once deeply relaxed, the hypnotherapist can then begin 'change work' using techniques and approaches discussed and agreed to help you towards your goals.

 - Once the 'change work' is complete, the hypnotherapist will begin the transition to wakefulness, in which you are gradually brought out of your trance.

-- Time for any questions you may have and a summary of the session and any progress made thus far.
+- Time for any questions you may have, a summary of the session and progress made so far.

 How long will hypnotherapy sessions last?

-Again this is really dependant on both your hypnotherapist and your circumstances.
-One off services such as smoking cessation or gastric band hypnotherapy can last around two hours, while a general hypnotherapy session will usually take 50 - 60 minutes.
+Again this is really dependent on both your hypnotherapist and your circumstances.
+One-off services such as smoking cessation or gastric band hypnotherapy can last around two hours, while a general hypnotherapy session will usually take 50 to 60 minutes.